csutter/punkt/_docs/macos_setup.md

 echo "$HOMEBREW_PREFIX/bin/bash" | sudo tee /etc/shells
 ```

-## For each local user that will need the dotfiles installed:
+## As each local user that will need development tools...
 ### Set up 1Password

 This is required for SSH keys for Git.
 Sign in to 1Password and enable SSH agent.